Warren A. Cole: Personal life

+He was also a member of the Loyal Order of Moose, grand chancellor of the Rhode Island Knights of Pythias, a better than 50-year member of the Pioneer Masonic Lodge in Somerset, Massachusetts, and a member of the National Grange of the Order of Patrons of Husbandry.

 Cole died on December 29, 1968, in Fall River, Massachusetts.
 He was buried in a family plot at a cemetery in Rehoboth, Massachusetts in January 1969.
 His first wife Lottie is buried with him.

 A future historic marker is planned for Swansea, Massachusetts, to commemorate Cole.